-Incorrect content, poor living conditions and unbalanced nutrition are the main causes of illness.
-One of the most dangerous diseases is a plague in dogs.
-Without treatment, the animal dies, so it is important to know what are the first symptoms of the disease and the main methods of treatment.
-Disease in each dog can proceed individually: lightning fast, acute, typical, or go to a chronic stage.
-Everything depends on the reactivity of the dog's body.
+Improper maintenance, poor living conditions and unbalanced nutrition are the main causes of illness.
+One of the most dangerous diseases is the distemper in dogs.
+Without treatment, the animal dies, so it is important to know what the first symptoms of the disease and the main methods of treatment are.
+The disease in each dog can occur individually: lightning fast, acute, typical, or go into the chronic stage.
+It all depends on the reactivity of the dog's body.

 - Причины возникновения болезни 1.
 Causes of the disease

 - Способы заражения вирусом 2.
-Ways of infection with the virus
+Methods of infection with the virus

 - Симптомы чумки у собак 4.
-Symptoms of distemper in dogs
+Symptoms of plague in dogs

 - Лечение чумки у собак 5.
-Treatment of dither in dogs
+Treatment of plague in dogs

 - Подробный рассказ о чумке на видео 6.
 A detailed story about the plague on the video

 - Как уберечь любимца 7.
-How to save a pet
+How to protect your pet

 Causes of the disease